philwareham/hive-framework/README.md

 $ npm install
 ```

-**npm** installs Node modules for Grunt.
-You might need to use `sudo npm install` instead when installing on certain Unix-based systems (you can also install via Yarn, instead of npm).
+**npm** installs Node modules for Grunt (you can also install via Yarn, instead of NPM, if you prefer).

 ## Building